 What is my body doing at sixteen weeks pregnant?

-By this point in your pregnancy, you should have the beginnings of a baby bump and should notice your body starting to change.
-It’s very normal to struggle with the weight gain that comes with pregnancy, but aim for around four pounds a month to keep your body and baby healthy.
+With the arrival of a baby bump, it’s very normal to struggle with the weight gain that comes with pregnancy but aim for around four pounds a month to keep your body and baby healthy.
 Now is the time to invest in a pregnancy wardrobe you feel good in!

-As we mentioned last week, during this stage of pregnancy the mucous membranes in your nose also start to swell.
-This can leave you feeling pretty congested and even give you the odd nosebleed or too.
-If you’re really uncomfortable, ask your GP about pregnancy safe nasal sprays, or try nasal strips.
+The mucous membranes in your nose also start to swell.
+This can leave you feeling pretty congested and even give you the odd nosebleed or two.
+If you’re really uncomfortable, ask your GP about pregnancy-safe nasal sprays, or try nasal strips.

 Pregnancy hormones can also increase pigmentation on your skin, which means you may notice certain areas of your body looking darker.
 Common examples of this are the areola around your nipple, and moles, freckles and birthmarks darkening.
 In most cases, pigmentation will disappear after birth, so isn’t anything to worry about.

-- Increased vaginal discharge: This is very normal, and super beneficial to your body as it protects the birth canal from infection.
-It might not be comfortable, so invest in some panty liners.
+This has been a symptom on and off for several weeks now.
+This is very normal, and super beneficial to your body as it protects the birth canal from infection.
+However, it might not be comfortable, so invest in some light panty liners.